Warszawa Gołąbki railway station

 Warszawa Gołąbki railway station is a railway station in the Ursus district of Warsaw, Poland.
-The station is served by Koleje Mazowieckie, who run trains from Kutno to Warszawa Wschodnia.
+The station is served by Masovian Railways, who run trains from Kutno to Warszawa Wschodnia.

 The neighbourhood of Gołąbki (pl) was nominally a village in the present-day Warsaw West County.
 It was incorporated into the town of Ursus in 1954, which became a district of Warsaw in 1977.
 Notable points of interest include the Church of St. John the Apostle and Evangelist pictured.